namrataarya07/FairFund/README.md

 **⭐ Key Innovation**

-1️⃣ Proof-Gated Withdrawals
+1️⃣ Bills

-Bills do not unlock money — they request withdrawal.
+bills are used as proof of purchase

 2️⃣ Layered Verification Stack

 Time-stamp validation

-Geo-tagged images
+Geo-tagged images of products

 Metadata consistency checks